 United Way of the Tri-Valley Area is an Equal Opportunity Employer.
-The organization respects diversity and inclusiveness in all aspects of its work.
+We respect diversity and inclusiveness in all aspects of our work.

 We offer engaging, “real world” internships in the summer, fall, and spring.
 From helping to coordinate volunteers and special projects that benefit our community, to assisting individuals who are requesting assistance – students are integral to UWTVA’s work.

 University of Maine at Farmington students should visit the website of the Partnership for Civic Advancement for more information and to see current opportunities.
 (Type in United Way in key word search.)
 All others, please contact United Way directly.
 Please have course requirements and/or specific interests identified.